vauchey/GroundTrueHighAccuracyDataset/README.md

 * 2020/03/17 : A second dataset is availaible  [here](#MARCH) on same road than previous.

-* 2020/02/18 : A first dataset is availaible [here](#FEBRUARY).
+* 2020/02/18 : A first dataset is availaible (dataset used for paper) [here](#FEBRUARY).

 ## Abstract :
-This paper presents a 6DoF real-time vehicle localization based on hybrid octrees and LiDAR data.
-Our approach is based on a new representation never applied to vehicle localization.
-It allows to reduce the memory footprint of the map and significantly lower the computation load for the online localization.
+This paper presents a 6 DoF (Degree of Freedom) real-time vehicle localization based on hybrid octrees and particle filtering of LiDAR data.
+Our approach is based on a two lighweight frameworks.
+It allows reducin gthe memory footprint of the map and significantly lower the computation load for the online localization.
 Our approach has shown to perform well on both CPUs and GPUs.
-The algorithm design allows to run the localization simultaneously on both architectures.
+The algorithm design allows running the localization simultaneously on both architectures.
 The paper gives insight covering the calibration of the mobile mapping setup to the 6 DoF localization process.
 Our experiments shows that our method is both accurate and reliable on several datasets and platforms.
-The positioning performance is significant with 5cm and 0.08° angular RMSE.
+The positioning performance is significant with 5cm and 0.08° angular RMSE